-In this guide, we will discuss some of the principles and patterns you may wish to adopt to help you scale and manage your workloads on Kubernetes.
-While Kubernetes can run many types of workloads, choices you make can affect the ease of operation and the possibilities available on deployment.
-How you architect and build your applications, package your services within containers, and configure life cycle management and behavior within Kubernetes can each influence your experience.
+In this guide, we will discuss some of the principles and patterns you may want to adopt to help you scale and manage your workloads on Kubernetes.
+While Kubernetes can run many types of workloads, your choices can affect the ease of operation and the possibilities available.

 When producing software, many requirements affect the patterns and architecture you choose to employ.
-With Kubernetes, one of the most important factors is the ability to scale horizontally, adjusting the number of identical copies of your application to distribute load and increase availability.
-This is an alternative to vertical scaling, which attempts to manipulate the same factors by deploying on machines with greater or fewer resources.
+With Kubernetes, one of the most important factors is the ability to scale horizontally, increasing the number of identical copies of your application running in parallel to distribute load and increase availability.
+This is an alternative to vertical scaling, which usually refers to increasing the capacity of a single application stack.

-In particular, microservices is a software design pattern that works well for scalable deployments on clusters.
-Developers create small, composable applications that communicate over the network through well-defined REST APIs instead of larger compound programs that communicate through through internal programming mechanisms.
-Decomposing monolithic applications into discrete single-purpose components makes it possible to scale each function independently.
-Much of the complexity and composition that would normally exist at the application level is transferred to the operational realm where it can be managed by platforms like Kubernetes.
+In particular, microservices are a software design pattern that work well for scalable deployments on clusters.
+Developers create small, composable applications that communicate over the network through well-defined APIs instead of larger compound programs that communicate through internal mechanisms.
+Refactoring monolithic applications into discrete single-purpose components makes it possible to scale each function independently.
+Much of the complexity and overhead that would normally exist at the application level is transferred to the operational realm where it can be managed by platforms like Kubernetes.

 Beyond specific software patterns, cloud native applications are designed with a few additional considerations in mind.
-Cloud native applications are programs that follow a microservices architecture pattern with built-in resiliency, observability, and administrative features to adapt to the environment provided by clustered platforms in the cloud.
+Cloud native applications are programs that generally follow a microservices architecture pattern with built-in resiliency, observability, and administrative features to make the fullest use of cloud platforms.

 For example, cloud native applications are constructed with health reporting metrics to enable the platform to manage life cycle events if an instance becomes unhealthy.
 They produce (and make available for export) robust telemetry data to alert operators to problems and allow them to make informed decisions.
 Applications are designed to handle regular restarts and failures, changes in backend availability, and high load without corrupting data or becoming unresponsive.